 • Failure to reasonably warn of imminent or potential dangers.

 In addition to being responsible for parking lot safety, store owners must provide measures to thwart injuries when cars crash into stores.
-Vehicle-into-building crashes kill about 500 people, a year according to the Texas A&M Transportation Institute.
+Vehicle-into-building crashes kill about 500 people a year, according to the Texas A&M Transportation Institute.
 Although most are attributed to driver error, other factors may play a role, such as poor parking lot design or the owner’s failure to install barriers such as short posts – known as bollards – in front of their business.
-When the store bears some responsibility, injured victims may be able to file claims against the store owner as well as the negligent driver, with the assistance of a slip and fall accident lawyer if needed.
+When the store bears some responsibility, injured victims may be able to file claims against the store owner as well as the negligent driver, with the assistance of a property liability accident lawyer if needed.

 Attorney David Mann